Create an account for freeReceive funds as soon as the next day Pay us back over time Pay early and save No subscription fees, origination fees,

 1. Risk of customers never paying

-Sometimes, no matter how hard you try to vet your customers before offering trade credit, you get unlocky.
-There’s always the chance that some customers don’t repay you.
+Sometimes, no matter how hard you try to vet your customers before offering trade credit, you get unlucky.
+There’s always the chance that some customers don’t pay back what they owe.

 2. You take on additional risk that could harm your own business

 If enough of your customers are late with payments, you may run into cash flow problems of your own—which could force you to look to outside sources to finance your operations.
 If things go bad enough, you may have to loop a collection agency into the process and figure out how to absorb their fees, too.

 If your customers end up taking advantage of the early payment discounts you offer, you might avoid cash flow problems, but you’ll end up with thinner margins.
 You’ll also have to consider the cost of the additional accounting resources required to stay on top of which accounts owe what.

 Are you a small business buyer or seller who’s sick of net terms?
 It doesn’t have to be that way anymore.